Mary Hanford Ford: 1899 – A slower pace, and reaching Boston

-1900 - fewer talks, more distance
+1900 – Fewer talks, more distance

 January 1900 began with a longer version, and more in her own words, of the ghost story in Ford's home - and carried in the New York Tribune.
 A little more than a week later Ford gave a talk on Bret Harte for the Arché club.
 In a couple days she shared a stage with another speaker on the Fabian Society, and another on Bret Harte.

 In February a poem of hers was published in the New York Times echoed from the Chicago Post - "The song unsung".
 A week later she gives a talk on William Dean Howells for the Arché club.
 She closes out February with a talk on Whistler.
 Nearly two weeks later she was in Fort Wayne, before heading back to New York.
 There was a district club meeting she spoke at on color, and a few days later she was in Dixon, Illinois for a talk each offered on color, and French artists.
 By the end of April she was back in Chicago giving a talk on "American Poets".

 The next talk, still on color, was in late May, in Freeport, Illinois, and she returned a week later to repeat, and was the center of a reception June 5 directly before going to Ottumwa, Iowa before the second week of June where she accomplished two series of lectures.
+That summer US Census, Ford and three Missouri-born children lived on 7th St, Hyde Park, IL.
+Ford was listed as widowed, having born and had 3 children, not marking lost any in infancy, was noted as a lecturer, son Roland as an artist, while the other two were students at school.

 The earliest newspaper coverage of the Baháʼí Faith, a religion she was about to adopt, in the Chicago area - the first group of Baháʼís in the country - occurred from mid-October 1900.
 However Ford was out of town - in mid-October Ford began a series of talks in Oak Park, Illinois, mid-November successively in Kansas City, Bloomington, Illinois, and then Sedalia, Missouri.

 She wrote the introduction to The story of Abraham Lincoln; or, The journey from the log cabin to the White House by Eleanor Gridley.